top of page

 Forum Hadriani also known as Municipium Aelium Cananefatium MAC by Glimmerveen

-Nota III - Featured image is a painting of the Frisian artist Sir Lourens Alma-Tadema (1836-1912) from the village of Dronrijp.
+Nota III — Featured image is a painting of the Frisian artist Sir Lourens Alma-Tadema (1836-1912) from the village of Dronrijp.
 It depicts the death of Emperor Caligula in AD 41.
 On the wall a painting depicting the famous naval Battle at Actium in BC 31.
 Alma-Tadema was one of the most famous painters of his time, and lived for a big part of his life in England.
 His paintings shaped for many generations how people envisioned Antique Rome, and maybe it does to this very day.
 Alma-Tadema was promoted to British nobility and is buried in the Saint Paul's Cathedral, which all together is a huge honour given to someone in Britain.
-In the Netherlands he wasn't admitted to a Dutch art school.
+In the Netherlands he was not admitted to a Dutch art school.

 Credit images of the Romans encountering Frisians: Stichting Oer-IJ and Rob van Eerden.